Mega Man Battle Network 4

 Attempting to color the sprite correctly yields a more accurate preview of the sprite:

 Sparkman's regular color exists in the game despite not actually being used.
 He only has this one sprite under another palette that was only used for a "hologram" before the battle with him.
 Sparkman never appears on the net or anywhere the color could have been used normally.

 Soul Unison Karma Colors

 The pictures on the left show some of the souls and their karma colors.
-In the game, there was distinction from dark and light.
-MegaMan's sprite would turn light if no dark chips were used and it would turn dark if dark chips were used.
+In the game, there was distinction from dark and light: MegaMan's sprite would turn light if no dark chips were used and would turn dark if dark chips were used.
 The light color is also used for Full Synchro.
-In the game, Soul Unison is disabled when the player is dark and even if the player is light, the light color isn't used.
+In-game, Soul Unison is disabled when the player is dark and even if the player is light, the light color isn't used.
 All the souls except Aqua and Proto Soul have karma colors, which is strange because their position on the sprite list doesn't make them the last souls, where the idea would have been scrapped.
 It is impossible to make these colors show up normally in the game and they all go unused.

 Unused NPC Color

 This NPC has an unused blue palette for its overworld sprite.